 A Creditor With A Judgment May Have a Lien Against Your Home

 That means that if you file a bankruptcy and receive a discharge of that debt, the lien remains attached to the house!
+(Note: Real property you acquire after filing will not be liened by a prior judgment discharged in bankruptcy.)

 If you keep the house and do nothing, then the lien remains attached to the house.
 You will have to pay/settle the debt if/when you sell or refinance the house.
 Also, there are situations when the creditor can actually foreclose on your house to get paid on the debt.